Rectangular maximum-volume submatrices and their applications

-As was already mentioned in introduction, it is an NP-hard problem to find exact maximal-volume submatrix.
-That is why in order to find a good submatrix in reasonable amount of time, maximal-volume property is changed by \emph{dominant} property.
-Standard definition of square \emph{dominant} submatrix is following:
+As it was already mentioned, it is a NP-hard problem to find the exact maximal-volume submatrix.
+That is why in order to find a good submatrix in a reasonable amount of time, the maximal-volume property is typically relaxed to a so-called \emph{dominance} \cite{gtz-psa-1997,gt-maxvol-2001,gostz-maxvol-2010} property.
+Standard definition of a square \emph{dominant} submatrix is the following: \begin{definition}[Square dominant submatrix] Let $N \ge r$ and $A \in \mathbb{C}^{N \times r}$ be of a full column rank.
+An $r \times r$ submatrix $\widehat{A}$ is called a \emph{dominant} submatrix, if a swap of any single row of $\widehat{A}$ for a row of $A$, not already presented in $\widehat{A}$, does not increase the volume. \end{definition} For a simplicity, we assume that $\widehat{A}$ corresponds to an upper part of $A$ and a complementary submatrix $\widetilde{A}$ corresponds to a lower part of $A$: